-If we or our customer are not ultimately successful in any of these proceedings or other litigation that could be brought against us, or if any of the decisions in our favor are reversed on appeal, we could be ordered to pay monetary fines and/or damages.
+If we are not successful in litigation that could be brought against us or our customers, we could be ordered to pay monetary fines and/or damages.
 If we are found liable for willful patent infringement, damages could be doubled or tripled.
 We and/or our customers could also be prevented from selling some or all of our products.
-Moreover, our customers and endusers could decide not to use our products or our products or our customers' accounts payable to us could be seized in Taiwan.
+Moreover, our customers and end-users could decide not to use our products or our products or our customers' accounts payable to us could be seized.
 Finally, interim developments in these proceedings could increase the volatility in our stock price as the market assesses the impact of such developments on the likelihood that we will or will not ultimately prevail in these proceedings.

-Given our inability to control the timing and nature of significant events in our legal proceedings, our legal expenses are difficult to forecast and may vary substantially from our publicly-disclosed forecasts with respect to any given quarter, which could contribute to increased volatility in our stock price and business.
+Given our inability to control the timing and nature of significant events in our legal proceedings that either have arisen or may arise, our legal expenses are difficult to forecast and may vary substantially from our publicly-disclosed forecasts with respect to any given quarter, which could contribute to increased volatility in our stock price and financial condition.

-Until our legal proceedings with O2Micro and Linear are resolved, we will continue to incur significant legal expenses that vary with the level of activity in each of these proceedings.
-This level of activity is not entirely within our control as we may need to respond to legal actions by the opposing parties or scheduling decisions by the judges.
-Consequently, it is difficult for us to forecast our legal expenses for any given quarter, which adversely affects our ability to forecast our expected results of operations in general.
+It is difficult for us to forecast our legal expenses for any given quarter, which adversely affects our ability to forecast our expected results of operations in general.
 If we fail to meet the expectations of securities or industry analysts as a result of unexpected changes in our legal expenses, our stock price could be impacted.